Retreats at DSMC

 Airport Pickup -We get you from the airport $60 each way (Pay here)

-If you are arriving by air to the St. Louis Airport (STL) send us your flight information and try to arrive after noon and no later than 6PM to give us time to come up.
-And so we don't have to drive after dark.
+If you are arriving by air to the St. Louis Airport (STL) then please send us your flight information and try to arrive for a 1PM shuttle, or 3PM pickup but no later than 4PM so we don't have to drive after dark.
+You can book an overnight at a closeby hotel the day before and we will get you from the hotel.
+Info below.

 Returning to the airport